 All participants in video teleconferencing or telephone conferencing, the media, and members of the public are strictly prohibited from recording or broadcasting proceedings.
+Anyone violating this provision is subject to sanctions, including fines and/or a ban from participating in any future court proceedings, in person or remotely.

-Any authorization to use video teleconferencing or telephone conferencing pursuant to this Order may be terminated by further Order of the Court or under subsections (6)(3) and (6)(5) of the relevant provisions of the CARES Act.
+Any authorization to use video teleconferencing or telephone conferencing pursuant to this Order may be terminated by further Order of the Court or under subsections (b)(3) and (b)(5) of the relevant provisions of the CARES Act.

-Under section 15002(b)(3) of the CARES Act, these authorizations will remain in effect until July 2, 2020 unless terminated earlier by order of this Court.
-If emergency conditions continue to exist after July 2, 2020, I will review these authorizations and determine whether to extend all or some of them.
+Under section 15002(b)(3) of the CARES Act, these authorizations will remain in effect until December 28, 2020 unless terminated earlier by order of this Court.
+If emergency conditions continue to exist after December 28, 2020, I will review these authorizations and determine whether to extend all or some of them.